simvue-io/docs/docs/tutorial_advanced/tracking-results.md

 ## Monitoring Alerts using the Client

 The above alert will trigger when the temperature at the centre of the bar has been above the given value for more than 1 minute.
 When this alert fires, we will want to stop the execution of the script, since further simulations are pointless and a waste of computing resource if our scenario has already failed.
-To monitor the status of this alert, we will use the `Client` class from the Simvue client.
+To monitor the status of this alert, we will use the `Client` class from Simvue.
 This class allows you to retrieve a number of different aspects of ongoing or past runs, including metrics, events, artifacts and alerts.

 To be able to regularly monitor the status of our alert as the run proceeds, we will create a new Python script.
 This script will then create a CSV file which contains the status of the alert at regular time intervals, which can be monitored using Multiparser.
 Create a new file called `moose_alerter.py`, and use the `argparse` Python module to create a script which accepts the name of the run to monitor, the time interval between checks of the alert status, and the maximum time which the script will run for: